MichaelCurrin/dev-cheatsheets/cheatsheets/github/structure.md

 - `docs/pull_request_template.md`
 - `.github/pull_request_template.md`

 Note that lowercase looks like the preferred style.
+But you could do `PULL_REQUEST_TEMPLATE.md` at the root and it will work.

 Or create a directory with a named file: